ammar1x/pysnippets-md/README.md

 # pysnippets-md

-This repository contains markdown files for [pysnippets.com](http://pysnippets.com)
+This repository contains the markdown files for [pysnippets.com](http://pysnippets.com)